Pet Care on a Budget

 How has CDCH been affected by the last couple of years?

 Despite this, we carry on doing all we can for our community.
-So far this year, we have issued 141 vet vouchers.
+Throughout 2024, we issued 232 vet vouchers.

 We also regularly donate food we can’t use to the Stroud Food Bank.